ECE Policies and Procedures

 Instructors are expected to establish and clearly communicate in the course syllabus attendance policies relevant to individual courses.
 Students should also review the general University information for class attendance and absence reporting.

 Current Purdue students who wish to CODO in to ECE should review the ECE CODO Requirements.

 BSEE students are eligible to pursue a minor or dual degree in Computer Science.
 However, due to a significant overlap in content, BSCmpE students are not eligible to pursue a minor or dual degree in this discipline.

 Section changes for ECE courses may only be made during the 1st week of the semester.

-Credit in ECON 21000 applies toward the ECE General Education requirement.
-However, due to a significant overlap in course content, if a student goes on to take ECON 25100 or ECON 25200, credit in ECON 21000 becomes not applicable toward ECE degree requirements.
+Credit in ECON 21000 applies toward the ECE Foundational Outcome General Education requirement.
+However, due to a significant overlap in course content, if a student goes on to take ECON 25100 or ECON 25200, credit in ECON 21000 becomes a complimentary elective toward ECE degree requirements.